 Stan was voiced by Larry Villanueva in the original BVI dub (and later redub) of seasons 1-2.
 After Villanueva took a hiatus from voice acting to work in film, he was replaced by Miguel Paneke in seasons 3-7, and Sergio Saez in seasons 8-9.
-He would return for the dub of seasons 10-15, but retired from the show due to being busy and not wanting to commute to the new ADR studio.
+He would return for seasons 10-15, but retired from the show due to being busy and not wanting to commute to the new ADR studio.
 Orlando Noguera was then cast as Stan for the following season.

 Kyle AND Cartman were both initially voiced by Vivian Ruiz, but she quit after BVI's second season due to the strain put on her vocal cords from trying to do the "Cartman" voice.
 The two have since been consistently voiced by Patricia Azan.